SimoViper/shop/src/main/resources/README.txt

-first compile using: mvn package then generate the docker stuff using: mvn docker:build to build the image go to the folder target/docker and digit: docker build .  (the dot is not a case!! means build the Dockerfile in this folder) to run the microservice digit:  docker run -p 8095:8095 -t movies (this will create a sort of tunnel to access the embedded tomcat using localhost with specified port) To access the microservice via browser digit in the address bar: http://localhost:8095/movies/movie-title

-to enter the running container: docker exec -i -t  <container id> /bin/bash
+ - First compile using: mvn package
+   Then generate the docker stuff using: mvn docker:build

+ - Generally Docker plugin will create the image itself, to do that manually go to the folder target/docker and digit: docker build .  (please mind the dot!)
-docker run --name movies --network simonetwork -p :8095 -t movies
+ - To run the microservice digit:  docker run -p 9096:9096 -t shop

+ - If you want to run the image in a specific network:
+    -- To create the network: docker network create -d bridge --subnet <an ip at your choice es.
+172.25.0.0/16>  <network name>
-docker run --name shop  --network simonetwork -p :9096 -t shop
+    -- To run the image in a specific network: docker run --name shop  --network <network name> -p :9096 -t shop

-docker network create -d bridge --subnet 172.25.0.0/16 simonetwork

-docker network connect simonetwork shop
+ - To access the microservice  via browser digit in the address bar: http://localhost:9096/movies/movie-details/<movie title>
+   to access it in a specified net use the ip assigned to the docker container by the network you created, to get it: docker network inspect <network name>

+ - To enter the running container: docker exec -i -t  <container id> /bin/bash

+ - To connect a container to a specific network: docker network connect <network name>  <container name>